28.06.2019. LAS EPRI organized discussion “European elections in 2019: populism and changing perceptions” in the framework of LAMPA festival

 The European Policy Research Institute has organized the discussion “European elections in 2019: populism and changing perceptions” in the framework of LAMPA festival, which took place in Cēsis on Friday 28 June, 2019.
 This discussion was supported by the Norwegian grant.

-Moderator of the discussion, Prof. Inna Šteinbuka said in her introduction, that the EP election was seen as a threat of rising influence of populism in Europe, which has made marks in national elections from Italy and France to Hungary and Poland during recent years.
-Instead the most prominent takeaways from the results of the elections for the European Parliament are fragmentation and polarization.
+Moderator of the discussion, Prof. Inna Šteinbuka said in her introduction, that the EP election was seen as a threat of rising populism in Europe, which got increasing support in national elections from Italy and France to Hungary and Poland during recent years.
+Instead the most prominent takeaways from the elections of the European Parliament are fragmentation and polarization.

 During the discussion participants tried to understand potential consequences of the EP fragmentation and polarization.